 According to the Cosmetics Regulation (1223/2009), containers and packaging in certain cases must include:

-- If it is impossible for practical reasons to print on the packaging all the conditions of use and warnings, an enclosed leaflet, label, or tape must be provided, and the following symbol has to be on the packaging:
+If it is impossible for practical reasons to print all the conditions of use and warnings on the packaging, an enclosed leaflet, label, or tape must be provided, and the following symbol has to be on the packaging:

 With respect to the labeling of nanomaterials present in cosmetics, the Cosmetics Regulation indicates that “all ingredients present in the form of nanomaterials shall be clearly indicated in the list of ingredients” and that “the names of such ingredients shall be followed by the word ‘nano’ in brackets.”